 Health Benefits of Drinking Pure Chocolate

-Not only is cacao delicious, it's extraordinarily healthy!
+Not only is drinking chocolate delicious, it's extraordinarily healthy!
 Read our guide here or scroll down for FAQs.

 Consuming cacao can replenish minerals vital to our body.
 Magnesium is chronically deficient in the majority of western diets, and cacao is the highest naturally occurring source.
 Magnesium is used in all key brain functions, especially memory and concentration.
 It is also beneficial for the function of the heart, acting to relax blood vessel and decrease strain.
 Besides magneisum, cacao is also the highest naturally occurring source of chromium, and also high in copper, calcium, manganese, zinc, sulfur, iron, and phosphorous.

-Regularly working with pure cacao can have therapeutic health benefits, including creating new neural pathways that change our daily experience to include more joy, love, and connection.
+Regularly working with unsweetened chocolate can have therapeutic health benefits, including creating new neural pathways that change our daily experience to include more joy, love, and connection.
 Cacao contains beneficial neurotransmitters and neuromodulators already present in our brain, most notably including:

 Norepinephrine - the joy molecule